 Okay, hospitals, they want to get Uncle Sam's bonus.

-So seniors at those hospitals, they're not getting the right antibiotic and all the treatments that they need, and in some cases they're even dying of pneumonia and heart attacks and heart failure at higher rates than patients in other hospitals that provide more care.
+And in some cases, they're even dying of pneumonia and heart attacks and heart failure at higher rates than patients in other hospitals that provide more care.

-As a matter of fact, oh, I have here in front of me the archives of internal medicine.
+As a matter of fact, oh, I have here in front of me, the archives of internal medicine.

 It shows there are more deaths at lower spending hospitals.